 Career: Not long after graduating from ASU, John began working at WBTV as a news assistant.
 Over the course of the next few years, John had many roles at WBTV, including general assignment reporter, consumer reporter, Western Bureau Chief/reporter, news producer/consumer producer, and news producer/managing editor.
 He was also host of the popular Carolina Camera feature, traveling across North and South Carolina to bring back stories of interesting and unusual people, places and things.

 Following his work on Carolina Camera, John left WBTV and formed his own video production business.
-He also opened what turned out to be a very successful comic book shop, Off The Wall Comics, that he later turned over to his brother Allan.
+He also opened what turned out to be a very successful comic book shop, Off The Wall Comics, in Lincolnton that he later turned over to his brother Allan.

 During his time away from WBTV, John became very involved in politics and was elected to the North Carolina Senate, representing the 25th District which was made up of Cleveland, Gaston, Lincoln and Rutherford Counties.
 John chose not to run for a second term because of family and business considerations.

-When he left the Senate, John began work with Mecklenburg County as a Public Information Specialist where he supervised the county's video production work and acted as a county spokesperson.
+After leaving the Senate, John began work with Mecklenburg County as a Public Information Specialist where he supervised the county's video production work and acted as a county spokesperson.
 Just a few years later, WBTV came calling again, and John returned to the station to anchor the WBTV News Morning Show and later, WBTV News at Noon.

-Honors: Over the course of the years, John has won numerous awards and honors for his video and journalistic work.
+Honors: Over the course of the years, John has received numerous awards and honors for his video and journalistic work.
 He's also a recipient of the Order of the Long Leaf Pine, which is North Carolina's highest civilian award.